Robinborg/gym-app/README.md

 - 3 to 5 sets<br/>
 - 3 to 5 reps<br/>
 - 3 to 5 minutes rest<br/>
-If you are working for strenght use 85 % of maximum<br/>
+If you are working for strength use 85 % of maximum<br/>
 If you are working for power use 40% to 70 % of maximum, because power = speed * strength

 ## Gym app layout